After you are admitted as an APSU dual enrollment student,

 Sections labeled with an "E" are not suitable for dual enrollment students.
 Sections labeled with an "H" are designed only for degree-seeking students accepted into APSU's Honors Program.

+Meeting times are listed for face-to-face courses.
 Day of the week abbreviations in the schedule are:

 M = Monday, T = Tuesday, W = Wednesday, R = Thursday, F = Friday.